yshinya6/yshinya6.github.io/index.md

   </div>
 </div>

-I am a researcher at NTT and a Ph.D student at Kyoto University ([Kashima Lab.](http://www.ml.ist.i.kyoto-u.ac.jp/en/)).
+I am a researcher at [NTT](https://www.rd.ntt/e/cds/) and a Ph.D student at Kyoto University ([Kashima Lab.](http://www.ml.ist.i.kyoto-u.ac.jp/en/)).
 My research interests are generative adversarial networks, representation learning, and transfer learning.

 # Updates
+* **[2022/07/21]** We have published a preprint [Switching One-Versus-the-Rest Loss to Increase the Margin of Logits for Adversarial Robustness](https://arxiv.org/abs/2207.10283) on arXiv.
+This paper investigates the cause of the vulnerability of adversarial training methods focusing on the importance of data points in terms of the margin between logits, and proposes switching one-versus-the-rest loss (SOVR), which promotes the margins to be increased.
+* **[2022/07/12]** I have been selected as an outstanding reviewer at ICML 2022, which is top 10% of all reviewers.
+This was the first reviewer assignment in my career.
 * **[2022/05/31]** We have published a preprint [Meta-ticket: Finding optimal subnetworks for few-shot learning within randomly initialized neural networks](https://arxiv.org/abs/2205.15619) on arXiv.
 In this paper, we propose a novel meta learning approach, which optimizing edges on neural networks instead of the weight to find a optimal subnetworks for few-shot learning.

-* **[2022/04/28]** We have published a preprint [Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation](https://arxiv.org/abs/2204.13263) on arXiv.
-This work proposed a new objective function that performs alignment between distributions in a test-time domain adaptation setting where the source dataset is inaccessible, achieving high accuracy even when there is a complex domain gap between target and source.
-* **[2022/04/27]** We have published a preprint [Transfer Learning with Pre-trained Conditional Generative Models](https://arxiv.org/abs/2204.12833) on arXiv.
-This work is the first attempt to apply conditional GAN in an inductive transfer learning setting where the target and source NN architectures do not match.
+# Activities
+* Reviewer: ICML 2022, NeurIPS 2022

 # Biography
 ### Apr.
 2022 - Current